kristoff-it/zig-okredis/REPLIES.md

 ```

 ### Structs

-Map types in Redis (e.g., Hashes, Stream entries) can be parsed into structs.
+Map types in Redis (e.g., Hashes, Stream entries) can be decoded as structs.

 ```zig
 const MyHash = struct {